Koha-Community/kohadocs/source/administration.rst

 The rules are applied from most specific to less specific, using the first found in this order:

--  same library, same patron type, same item type
+-  same library, same patron category, same item type

--  same library, same patron type, all item type
+-  same library, same patron category, all item types

--  same library, all patron types, same item type
+-  same library, all patron categories, same item type

--  same library, all patron types, all item types
+-  same library, all patron categories, all item types

--  default (all libraries), same patron type, same item type
+-  default (all libraries), same patron category, same item type

--  default (all libraries), same patron type, all item types
+-  default (all libraries), same patron category, all item types

--  default (all libraries), all patron types, same item type
+-  default (all libraries), all patron categories, same item type

--  default (all libraries), all patron types, all item types
+-  default (all libraries), all patron categories, all item types

 The :ref:`CircControl` and
 :ref:`HomeOrHoldingBranch` also come in to play when